fgrehm/vagrant-lxc-vbox-hosts/README.md

 Basically a set of Vagrant VirtualBox machines ready for [vagrant-lxc](https://github.com/fgrehm/vagrant-lxc) usage, serving as "live documentation" on how to set up hosts for using the plugin.

+## :warning: Deprecated

+[I've stepped down as a maintainer of the plugin](https://github.com/fgrehm/vagrant-lxc/issues/375) and I'm no longer maintaining this repo.
+Feel free to use it as a starting point for your own boxes and if you need any help with that just LMK! :beers:

 ## Usage

 ```